xability/maidr/README.md

 - ⠤ represents values from 25% to 50%
 - ⠒ represents values from 50% to 75%
 - ⠉ represents values from 75% to 100%

+### Segmented Bar Plots

+Stacked bar, dodged bar, and normalized stacked bar all share the same system:

+In the braille representation of segmented bar plots, braille depends on where you are.
+There are typically multiple levels to a segmented bar plot, and as you move (Up and Down arrow keys) between levels, the braille changes to represent your current level.
+At the top, there is also a Summary pseudo layer of all levels added together, and a Combined pseudo layer of each layer seperately.

+- Regular layers: Braille appears similar to a bar plot, with braille values corresponding to the magnitude of the layer's value for this point.
+- Summary layer: Same as regular layers, but values now reflect the combined magnitude of all layers' values for this point.
+- Combined layer: Similar to heatmap, where there are groups of magnitudes for each point separated by a ⢳ character.
+The first group has braille characters for each layer for the first point, then a seperator, then the second group has braille characters for each layer in the second point, then a seperator, and so on.

+### Lineplot

+In the Braille representation of a lineplot, braille is nearly identical to the above barplot: data values are encoded as Braille characters based on their relative magnitude within the plot.
+Low values are denoted by Braille characters that have dots only along the bottom, while high values are indicated by characters that have dots higher up.

 ## License